ziptrigo/ziptrigo-apps/README.md

 ## Git History

 This repository was created by merging two separate repositories using git subtree, preserving the commit history from both:
-- User service original repository
+- Users service original repository
 - QR Code service original repository

 ## License